Italian Game: Giuoco Piano: 3...Bc5

 Another option for White is the aggressive Evans Gambit (4.b4), a popular opening in the 19th century which is still occasionally played.
 The Italian Gambit (4.d4) may transpose into the Scotch Gambit after 4...exd4; however, this move order allows Black the option of 4...Bxd4, so if White wants a Scotch Gambit, 3.d4 is usually preferred.
 The Jerome Gambit (4.Bxf7+) is unsound.

-3...Nf6
+Two Knights Defense: 3...Nf6

-3...Nf6 is the more aggressive Two Knights Defense.
-This is more in the nature of a counterattack, and some (e.g. Bronstein) have proposed it be renamed so.
+3...Nf6 is a more aggressive option for Black.
+It is more in the nature of a counterattack, and some (e.g. David Bronstein) have proposed it be renamed so.

 If White attempts to exploit the weakness of Black's f7-pawn with 4.Ng5, Black may try the knife-edged Traxler/Wilkes-Barre Variation (4...Bc5).
 After the more common 4...d5 5.exd5, Black generally avoids 5...Nxd5 allowing 6.Nxf7, the Fegatello or Fried Liver Attack, or 6.d4, the Lolli Variation, both of which are difficult to defend under practical conditions.
 Most common is 5...Na5, sacrificing a pawn for an active position.
 The very sharp Fritz Variation (5...Nd4) and the closely related Ulvestad Variation (5...b5) lead to wild positions with little margin for error for either side.